Communist Party of Canada: Origins (1921–1928)

+In Alberta, miner Philip Christophers, who would become a founding member of the Workers' Party in 1922, was elected to the provincial legislature in 1921 as a Dominion Labor Party candidate; he was re-elected in 1926.

 The party's first actions included establishing a youth organization, the Young Communist League of Canada (YCL), and solidarity efforts with the Soviet Union.
-By 1923, the party had raised over $64,000 for the Russian Red Cross, a very large sum of money at that time.
+By 1923, the party had raised over $64,000 for the Russian Red Cross (approximately $1,150,000 in 2026).
 It also initiated a Canadian component of the Trade Union Educational League (TUEL) which quickly became an organic part of the labour movement with active groups in 16 of 60 labour councils and in mining and logging camps.
-By 1925 party membership stood at around 4,500 people, composed mainly of miners and lumber workers, and of railway, farm, and garment workers.
+By 1925, party membership stood at around 4,500 people, composed mainly of miners and lumber workers, and of railway, farm, and garment workers.
 Most of these people came from immigrant communities like Finns and Ukrainians.

 The party, working with the TUEL, played a role in many bitter strikes and difficult organizing drives, and in support of militant industrial unionism.
 From 1922 to 1929, the provincial sections of the WPC/CPC also affiliated with the Canadian Labour Party, another expression of the CPC's "united front" strategy.
 The CLP operated as a federated labour party.
 The CPC came to lead the CLP organization in several regions of the country, including Quebec, and did not run candidates during elections.
 In 1925 William Kolisnyk became the first communist elected to public office in North America, under the banner of the CLP in Winnipeg.
 The CLP itself, however, never became an effective national organization.
 The CPC withdrew from the CLP in 1928–1929 following a shift in Comintern policy, and the CLP folded shortly afterwards.